 Let $\db$ be a database over $\Voc$, consistent with $\Mat$ and let $\I$ be a matrix instance of $\Mat(\Voc)$.
 We say that \emph{$\I$ is a matrix encoding of $\db$ w.r.t. $\Mat$}, denoted $\db \simeq_{\Mat} \I$, if \begin{itemize} \item $\Mat(R)^{\I} \simeq R^{\db}$ for every relation symbol~$R \in \Voc$; and \item $c^\db = \Mat(c)^\I$ for every constant symbol $c \in \Voc$. \end{itemize} Given $\Mat$ and a consistent database $\db$, the matrix encoding $\I$ is uniquely defined.
 As such, we also denote this instance by $\Mat(\db)$.

 From the previous definitions, one notes an asymmetry between both directions.
 Although an encoding always holds from matrices to relations, we require that the relations are consistent with the sizes (i.e., constants) from relations to matrices.
-Nevertheless, this asymmetry does not impose a problem when we want to go back and forth, as the next result shows. \begin{proposition} Let $\Rel$ and $\Mat$ be matrix-to-relational and relational-to-matrix schema encodings from $\Sch$ to $\Voc$ and from $\Voc$ to $\Sch$, respectively, such that $\Mat = \Rel^{-1}$.
-Then \begin{itemize} \item $\Rel^{-1}(\Rel(\Sch)) = \Sch$ and $\Mat^{-1}(\Mat(\Voc)) = \Voc$; \item $\Rel(\I)$ is consistent with $\Rel^{-1}$, for every instance $\I$ over $\Sch$; \item $\Rel^{-1}(\Rel(\I)) = \I$, for every instance $\I$ over $\Sch$; and \item $\Mat^{-1}(\Mat(\db)) = \db$, for every $\db$ consistent with $\Mat$. \end{itemize} \end{proposition} The previous proposition is a direct consequence of the definitions; however, it shows that the consistency requirement and schema encodings provide a lossless encoding between the relational and matrix settings.
+Nevertheless, this asymmetry does not impose a problem when we want to go back and forth, as the next result shows. \begin{prop} Let $\Rel$ and $\Mat$ be matrix-to-relational and relational-to-matrix schema encodings from $\Sch$ to $\Voc$ and from $\Voc$ to $\Sch$, respectively, such that $\Mat = \Rel^{-1}$.
+Then \begin{itemize} \item $\Rel^{-1}(\Rel(\Sch)) = \Sch$ and $\Mat^{-1}(\Mat(\Voc)) = \Voc$; \item $\Rel(\I)$ is consistent with $\Rel^{-1}$, for every instance $\I$ over $\Sch$; \item $\Rel^{-1}(\Rel(\I)) = \I$, for every instance $\I$ over $\Sch$; and \item $\Mat^{-1}(\Mat(\db)) = \db$, for every $\db$ consistent with $\Mat$. \end{itemize} \end{prop}

+The previous proposition is a direct consequence of the definitions; however, it shows that the consistency requirement and schema encodings provide a lossless encoding between the relational and matrix settings.
 This fact is crucial to formalize the expressiveness equivalence between $\sumLang$ and $\foplus$, and their subfragments in the following sections.

-\paragraph{From sum-Matlang to positive-FO} We first aim to simulate every $\sumLang$ query with an \foplus query w.r.t. some matrix-to-relational schema encoding.
-This was already proven in \cite{geerts2021expressive} for a different but related setting, and only for $\Rel$ encodings that map matrix symbols with vector types into unary relations.
-Here we generalize it to arbitrary encodings.